 - Foley catheter protocol: A medical staff–approved protocol was implemented to reduce Foley catheter–associated urinary tract infections (CAUTI).
 The CAUTI protocol requires the Foley catheter to be removed within 48 hours unless there is a valid medical reason to continue it.
 The protocol allows the nurse to assess the continued need for the Foley catheter every 12 hours and remove the catheter if it is no longer justified, which in some cases results in foley catheters being in place for fewer than 48 hours.

 - Sepsis treatment: A formal sepsis protocol was implemented in May 2011.
 All patients suspected of having systematic inflammatory response syndrome (SIRS) or sepsis have a lactic acid, central venous blood gas, and blood cultures drawn in fewer than 6 hours.
 Each patient receives antibiotics "STAT" when ordered.
 A central venous pressure (CVP) sliding scale protocol has been developed so that patients can receive normal saline fluids based on the CVP results.
-The intensivists or the medical ICU charge nurse assesses any patients in the ED suspected of having SIRS or sepsis to start early goal-directed therapy as soon as possible.
-An April 2013 update indicates that the sepsis protocol was updated based on the 2012 recommendations from the Society of Critical Care Medicine.
+The intensivists assess patients in the ED for sepsis to start early goal-directed therapy as soon as possible.
+The Modified Early Warning System was placed in the ED to assist in detecting early signs of SIRS.
+(Updated August 2014.)

-- Glycemic control protocol: A glycemic control protocol was implemented in May 2011.
+- Glycemic control protocol: A glycemic control protocol was implemented in May 2011 and, as of August 2014, has been expanded to include all Texas Health Resource facilities.
 This protocol requires point-of-care blood glucose testing within an hour of arrival to the medical ICU.
 If blood glucose is greater than 200 mg/dL, the nurses are authorized to initiate a glycemic control sliding scale.
 The sliding scale may be either intravenous insulin and/or subcutaneous insulin to maintain blood glucose ranges between 80 and 180 mg/dL.

 - Confusion Assessment Method for the ICU (CAM-ICU) delirium protocol: In April 2013, a new delirium protocol was implemented and all nursing and respiratory staff were trained to assess for delirium during every shift using the CAM-ICU delirium screening tool.